aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D19:Completed course of int with python from datacamp in that list, numpy and built in functions I had practiced today.
 Day 2 #100daysofcode.
 (15th January)

-D20 : Completed revision of matplotlib and how it works and how to use in python.Worked nearly for an hour.(16TH January)
+D20 : Completed revision of matplotlib and how it works and how to use in python.Worked nearly for an hour.
+Day 3 100daysofcode(16TH January)

+D21: Started with pandas and started with coursera openvivo course.
+Read blogs about pytorch .
+Practiced day 4 100daysofcode (17th January)